 Appropriate for promoting awareness about new products or new features on existing products.

 Appropriate for influencing the thoughts, feelings, or behaviour towards a purchasing decision.

 Appropriate for influencing the frequency of repeated sales.

 Appropriate for reassuring existing customers about the validity of their purchase decision.

 The Duracell Bunny advert in the 1980s is a classic example of the Persuasive category of advertising.
 Mass Marketing is more appropriate for products related to banking services, fast food restaurants, and items placed on supermarket shelves, whereas Target Marketing is more suitable for specialty goods and niche markets.

 1 Kotler, P. and Armstrong, G. (2012), Principles of Marketing, 14th Edition, Pearson, Essex, England.

 “Paid promotion” usually encompasses media (TV, radio, internet) and printed advertising (outdoor posters, leaflets and catalogues, newspapers and magazines), as well as personal selling, product sample giveaways and presence at trade fairs.

 On the other hand, many organisations (particularly non-profit ones) prefer the “Free promotion” category which provides a range of options, such as press releases, sponsorships, donations, participation in charity events, and community involvement.

-Furthermore, in the last decade or so, the appearance of several Social media platforms provide organisations with an effective tool to grow awareness amongst its target audience and even interact online.
-It is well known today, that a successful marketing message can be shared electronically between thousands of consumers across the globe with ease and at no time, making it “viral” as long as the content is interesting and “catchy”.
+Furthermore, in the last decade or so, the appearance of several social media platforms provide organisations with an effective tool to grow awareness amongst its target audience and even interact online.
+It is well known today, that a successful marketing message can be shared electronically between thousands of consumers across the globe with ease and in no time, making it “viral” as long as the content is interesting and “catchy”.